patrickbucher/docs/postgresql/barman-howto.md

     $ sudo chown postgres:postgres /var/log/barman.log

-Notice that the _data_ directory `/var/lib/barman` is used (rather then the program directory `/opt/barman`).
+Notice that the _data_ directory `/var/lib/barman` is used (rather then the installation directory `/opt/barman`).
 The `log_level` can be reduced to `INFO` for production.

-The barman documentation uses `pg` as a placeholder for the server name.
+The Barman documentation uses `pg` as a placeholder for the server name.
 Since only the local server is configured in the setup described here, it can be literally called `pg`.
 The according server config file `/etc/barman.d/pg.conf` is set up as follows: